biolab/scorange-hugo/content/blog/2019-08-automatic-projection-VanGalen-Cell2016.md

 \
 {{% figure src="/blog_img/2019-08-19/workflow-partial.PNG" %}}
 \
 Firstly, we need to load our datasets and pre-process them.
 We will be using Healthy human bone marrow as our primary and AML patient bone marrow day 0 as our secondary dataset.
-Find the mentioned datasets in two separate Single Cell Datasets widgets, annotate the genes with Genes widget, filter them and use Single Cell Preprocess widget to normalise the samples on counts per million and put them on a logarithmic scale.
-Make t-SNE projection from the Healthy human bone marrow dataset.
+Find the mentioned datasets in two separate Single Cell Datasets widgets, annotate the genes with Genes widget, filter them and use the Single Cell Preprocess widget to normalise the samples on counts per million and put them on a logarithmic scale.
+Make a t-SNE projection from the Healthy human bone marrow dataset.
 \
 {{% figure src="/blog_img/2019-08-19/workflow-full.PNG" %}}
 \
-Use t-SNE as reference data input to the Annotator widget and AML patient dataset as secondary data input.
+Use the t-SNE as reference data input to the Annotator widget and AML patient dataset as secondary data input.
 \
 {{% figure src="/blog_img/2019-08-19/tSNE.png" %}}
 \